camunda/camunda-8-js-sdk/CONTRIBUTING.md

 To get started with contributing, please follow these steps:

+It's a good idea to discuss your contribution in an issue in the repository first, to align on the approach - particularly if it is a new feature.

 1. Fork the repository and clone it to your local machine.
 2. Check out the `alpha` branch.
 This is the development branch.
 3. Install the dependencies by running `npm install`.